-14. SERVICE NOTE
+15. SERVICE NOTE

 We make every effort to provide a good service to our customers, and have now established a Support Forum which covers all queries relating to our products.
 This helps us considerably, as we no longer have to answer frequently asked questions again and again.
 At the same time it gives you the opportunity to obtain assistance all round the clock, and even at weekends.
-The answers come from the PowerBox team, which queries to the powerBox team which queries the powerBox team.
+The answers come from the PowerBox team, which quarantees that the answers are correct.